Forgot password

 Legendary Creatures

-Legendary Creatures adds powerful enemies to the world of Skyrim that guard equally powerful armor, weapons, and spells.
+Legendary Creatures by Hroll adds powerful enemies to the world of Skyrim that guard equally powerful armor, weapons, and spells.
 Hunting them all down makes for some great fun, and feels like a more fleshed-out and sustained version of the Kyne’s Sacred Trials questline.

 Perk Point Book